 An anxious dog can be quite challenging to handle, besides the heartache that seeing your beloved pet suffering can cause, an anxious dog can act out in destructive or painful ways, making life more difficult for the whole household.

 What if you can’t tell if your dog is anxious?
-While some of the ways anxiety in dogs’ manifests is similar to humans, some of the other ways aren’t as obvious.
+While some of the ways anxiety in dogs manifests are similar to humans, some of the other ways aren’t as obvious.
 Anxiety in dogs can manifest in a variety of different ways.
-Hear some of the ways anxiety manifests in dogs, starting with the most subtle tells.
+Hear 16 signs of anxiety in dogs, starting with the most subtle tells.

 1. Lip licking

 This is one of the more subtle signs of anxiety, but for dogs, anxiety can show itself through them licking their lips

 This is more subtle, but this can be a precursor to more obvious shows of anxiety.